sybrew/the-seo-framework/readme.txt

 TODO make issue: We should upgrade the twitter profile inputs to become fully qualified URLs.
 	-> We can then use these inputs for the knowledge graph more easily, and extract the handle from the URI for Twitter Card.

-TODO we allow saving of "0" now, but we'll discard it when we read it.

 **Detailed log**

 **For everyone:**